Chinese New Year craft and activities is a wonderful way to celebrate the biggest holiday in the East.

-Below are 20+ super fun activities and crafts for you and your little ones to have fun celebrating and learning about Chinese New Year.
-These are also fun to do in classrooms if you have the chance to share the holiday with your children’s classmates.
+Below are 30+ super fun activities and crafts for you and your little ones to have fun celebrating and learning about Chinese New Year whether in your own home or to share with their friends at school.

 For more information on Chinese New Year, check out these fun videos on Chinese New Year.

 Scroll through to find the right craft and activity for you or use the helpful menu below to find the perfect Chinese New Year craft:

 This was a fun Chinese New Year craft we did last year and will most definitely repeat.
 Both my daughter and student had a lot of fun creating these!